Bethany Hauch, LAc

-Bethany Hauch, LAc, received her Masters in Acupuncture and Oriental Medicine from the New England School of Acupuncture, the oldest college of Acupuncture and Chinese Herbal Medicine in the United States.
-She is licensed in North Carolina to practice Acupuncture and Chinese Herbal Medicine, and holds a Diplomat in Oriental Medicine from the National Certification Commission for Acupuncture and Oriental Medicine.
+Bethany Hauch, LAc, graduated from the New England School of Acupuncture, the oldest college of Acupuncture and Chinese Herbal Medicine in the United States.
+Bethany is nationally licensed and board certified in both Acupuncture and Chinese Herbal Medicine by the National Certification Commission for Acupuncture and Oriental Medicine.
 Prior to beginning her Eastern medical training, Bethany had professional experience in Western medicine as a Doctor of Veterinary Medicine and medical writer/editor.

 Bethany’s journey toward becoming an acupuncturist began in a somewhat unusual way.
 During her veterinary medicine days, she was introduced to the power of acupuncture while using it to treat horses.
 After seeing horses responding so positively to this “alternative” medicine, she decided to try it for her own chronic migraines and was hooked when she experienced a full cure of her condition.
 Seeing the pathway that had opened up, she decided to take a chance, go back to graduate school and change her profession so that she could use acupuncture and Chinese herbal medicine to help people.